ThisIsOJAS/namaste-food-ordering/README.md

 We then create each slice component where we write their initial state (acts like default state of useState) and we write "functions regarding it called as reducers" (yeah same name but different purpose).
 All these functions create an action (for what it's gonna do with slice state) and payload (what data modification will be done).
 All the actions are exported as named exports and "entire slice is imported inside appStore".

-This appStore is connected direcctly to App.js where whole app is wrapped inside < Provider > tag so every component can access this data.
+This appStore is connected directly to App.js where whole app is wrapped inside < Provider > tag so every component can access this data.

 Lastly, we implement these actions in our component ->